Efficient cavity-assisted storage of photonic qubits in a solid-state quantum memory: Conclusions and Outlook

 Finally, a Faraday rotator could be used in combination with a PBS to replace the beam-splitter and double the detected signal.
 These improvements would open the door to storing single photons (e.g. heralded single photons from a cavity-enhanced spontaneous parametric down-conversion source~\cite{rielander2014quantum}) with high efficiencies in solid-state quantum memories, which would represent a critical resource for the realization of functional quantum repeaters.

-This project received funding from the European Union Horizon 2020 research and innovation program within the Flagship on Quantum Technologies through grant 820445 (QIA), from the Government of Spain (PID2019-106850RB-I00; Severo Ochoa CEX2019-000910-S; BES-2017-082464), from the MCIN with funding from European Union NextGenerationEU PRTR (PRTR-C17.I1; MCIN/AEI/10.13039/501100011033: PLEC2021-007669 QNetworks), from Fundaci\'o Cellex, Fundaci\'o Mir-Puig, and from Generalitat de Catalunya (CERCA, AGAUR).
+\begin{backmatter} \bmsection{Funding} This project received funding from the European Union research and innovation program within the Flagship on Quantum Technologies through Horizon 2020 grant 820445 (QIA) and Horizon Europe project QIA-Phase 1 under grant agreement no. 101102140 , from the Government of Spain (PID2019-106850RB-I00; Severo Ochoa CEX2019-000910-S; BES-2017-082464), from the MCIN with funding from European Union NextGenerationEU PRTR (PRTR-C17.I1; MCIN/AEI/10.13039/501100011033: PLEC2021-007669 QNetworks), from Fundaci\'o Cellex, Fundaci\'o Mir-Puig, and from Generalitat de Catalunya (CERCA, AGAUR).

+\bmsection{Data availability} The experimental data underlying the results presented in this paper may be obtained from the authors upon reasonable request.